 - Purchase the complete Expat Arrivals Melbourne Guide (PDF)

-Expat children moving to Melbourne will scarcely have time to miss their friends back home and relocation to this fun-filled Australian city will certainly be an adventure to be reckoned with.
+Expat children moving to Melbourne will scarcely have time to miss their friends back home as relocation to this fun-filled Australian city will certainly be an adventure of note.

-The communities which make up the city's melting pot culture place a high value on family life and are known to be child-friendly.
-The majority of families live in houses, not apartments, with easy access to outdoor space.
-With at least six months a year of warm, dry weather kids can take advantage of countless fun-filled activities outside the house.
+The communities that make up the city's melting pot culture place a high value on family life and are known to be child friendly.
+There's a wide variety of family-friendly suburbs in Melbourne, and most families live in standalone houses rather than apartments, giving the family easy access to outdoor space.
+With at least six months a year of warm, dry weather, kids can take advantage of countless fun-filled activities outside the house.

 Education and schools in Melbourne

-With both public and private education on offer and an extensive range of subjects to choose from, expat children don’t often take long in adjusting to their new school.
+With both public and private education on offer and an extensive range of subjects to choose from, parents can rest assured that expat children will be going into a good school environment.
 Some schools provide a bus service, but for parents who are stuck with the school run and need to get across Melbourne’s sprawling suburbia, a car is essential.

 Out and about with kids in Melbourne

-For children who love animals, there are three zoos within an hour’s drive filled with weird and wonderful marsupials, the like of which exist nowhere else but Australia.
-A little further out of the city families can head to Philip Island to see the penguins.
-Collingwood Children’s Farm is also close to the city and conveniently located on a train line.
+For children who love animals, there are a number of zoos in and around the city filled with weird and wonderful creatures, the variety of which is astounding.
+A little further out of the city, families can head to Philip Island to see the penguins.

 The beach is the place to be in summer, and Melbourne's array of beaches promise hours of fun in the sun.